 Smith also served Vermont as Secretary of Administration, Deputy State Treasurer, and as a member of the general assembly.
 Smith served the United States admirably as a member of SEAL Team Two and has held various roles in the private sector.

 Vice President of Business Operations

 Sarah Truckle is the Vice President of Business Operations at Vermont State University.
-Prior to joining Vermont State University, she worked for the State of Vermont in various senior leadership and strategic roles.
-She is highly regarded for her innovative thinking, problem solving, and management acumen and has garnered national recognition for programmatic operations and policy development during her time in government.
+Prior to joining Vermont State, she worked for the State of Vermont in various senior leadership and strategic roles.
+She is highly regarded for her innovative thinking, problem-solving ability, and management acumen and has garnered national recognition for programmatic operations and policy development during her time in government.

-A graduate of Vermont Law School with a Juris Doctor and a Masters in Environmental Policy and Law, Sarah also attended Johnson State College, now part of Vermont State University, as an undergraduate completing a double major in Business Management and Political Science.
+A graduate of Vermont Law School with a Juris Doctor and a Master’s in Environmental Policy and Law, Sarah also attended Johnson State College, now part of Vermont State University, as an undergraduate.
+She completed a double major in Business Management and Political Science.

 - Ph.D.
 Meteorology, University of California, Los Angeles

 - M.S.
 Meteorology, University of California, Los Angeles

 - B.S.
 Physics, University of Minnesota

 Kelley Beckwith is vice president of student success at Vermont State University.
 She leads the coordination and integration of a range of student services to continually improve student outcomes and the overall student experience.
 Her duties include oversight of advising, career development, student and residence life, athletics, academic support, wellness, and other areas.

 Beckwith previously served as Associate Dean of Student Success at Castleton University after leading the work of Castleton’s Academic Support Center and TRIO grants for over seventeen years.
 She also taught as a part-time faculty member in the Business Administration department for ten years.